bxbrenden/gnucash-helper/README.md

 ## Running
 The easiest way to run GnuCash-Helper is via Docker.

-If you're familiar with Ansible, see the `Ansible` section below to automate the deployment of GnuCash-Helper with Docker.
+If you're familiar with Ansible, see the `Ansible` section below (coming soon!) to automate the deployment of GnuCash-Helper with Docker.

 You can fetch the latest Docker image from Docker Hub with this command:
 ```